Eviath/heartlike/README.md

   - JQuery

+## Prerequisites

+ Heartlike depends on Active Storage.
+You have to install it and configure to suite your needs.

 ## Layout
 Engine is using your application stylesheets and layout file by default, to include heartlike stylesheet and layout, require it in your assetpipeline like this: